 • All meals as indicated on your itinerary

-• Transfer to and from El Calafate airport
+• Transfer from Calafate City and to El Calafate airport

 • All accommodations as indicated on your itinerary